 - 1. Fully retract the wedge.
 Wait for all movement to stop.
 For more information, see Splitter Control on page 20. - 2.
-Carefully, lower the three-point hitch (3PH) side links fully or until the machine touches the blocks or ground. - 3.
-Stop the tractor engine, apply the parking brake, disengage the remote hydraulic connections, remove the key and keep it with you.

-Make sure that the hydraulic system is off.

-- 4. Operate the tractor hydraulic controls to release the pressure. - 5.
-Disconnect the two hydraulic hoses from the tractor. - 6.
-Adjust the top link until the machine is fully on the ground. - 7.
+If the machine is in the vertical position, move it to the horizontal position. - For instructions, see Move the Split Bed to the Horizontal Position on page 28. - 3.
+Carefully, lower the three-point hitch (3PH) side links fully or until the machine touches the blocks or ground. - 4.
+Stop the tractor engine, apply the parking brake, disengage the remote hydraulic connections, remove the key and keep it with you. - Make sure that the hydraulic system is off. - 5.
+Operate the tractor hydraulic controls to release the pressure. - 6.
+Disconnect the two hydraulic hoses from the tractor. - 7.
+Adjust the top link until the machine is fully on the ground. - 8.
 Disconnect the 3PH top link: - a.
 Remove the linchpin and hitch pin from the top-link and machine top-link connection. - b.
 Put the top link in its storage position on the tractor. - c.
 Install the hitch pin through the machine top-link connection. - d.
-Install the linchpin in the hitch pin. - 8.
-Disconnect the 3PH side links: - a.
+Install the linchpin in the hitch pin.

+- 9. Disconnect the 3PH side links: - a.
 On the right side of the machine, remove the linchpin from the hitch pin. - b.
 Remove the left side link from the hitch pin. - c.
 Install the linchpin through the hitch pin. - d.
-Do steps a. to c. on the left side of the machine. - 9.
-Move the two side links fully to the side (toward each tire). - 10.
+Do steps a. to c. on the left side of the machine. - 10.
+Move the two side links fully to the side (toward each tire). - 11.
 Slowly, drive the tractor forward, away from the machine.